 It’s because of this that this is the length most musicians write their songs.

 Has it always been that way?
 No.

 If you think back to the 60s and 70s, there were plenty of hit songs that exceeded the three-and-a-half-minute mark.
-You have but to listen to the likes of Led Zeppelin (“Stairway to Heaven”), The Doors (“Light My Fire”), Derek and the Dominos (“Layla”), Pink Floyd (“Money”) and many others to see that hit songs weren’t as homogenized and cookie-cutter as they tend to be today.
+You have but to listen to the likes of Led Zeppelin (“Stairway to Heaven” – just not in a guitar store), The Doors (“Light My Fire”), Derek and the Dominos (“Layla”), Pink Floyd (“Money”) and many others to see that hit songs weren’t as homogenized and cookie-cutter as they tend to be today.

 However, things have changed.
 Fans and radio station alike have certain demands.
 Should artists just give in and make radio-ready music?
 Is there a specific length songs need to be in order to have mass appeal?

 We’ll examine these questions from a few different angles.

 How Long Should A Song Be For Radio Play?